OLD GREENWICH REAL ESTATE

 Old Greenwich is the oldest of the seven hamlets that make up Greenwich, Ct.
 It was founded in 1640 by Jeffrey Ferris, who purchased land from the Siwanoy Indians in exchange for 25 coats.
 One of the most distinctive features of Old Greenwich is Tod’s Point, now a 170 acre park with beach fronts, a town sailing club, walking paths and natural preserve.
+Even today, many homes for sale in Old Greenwich, CT, reflect the historical grandeur of the community.

 Originally, Tod’s Point was the 147 acre private estate of J. Kennedy Tod, a gentleman who made his fortune investing in railroads.
 Tod moved to what was then called Sound Beach in 1882, with his bride and for many years was the only daily commuter to New York City.
 When Tod bought his waterfront land in 1889, waterfront property was not something that anyone wanted.
 The perception was that water property was difficult to access and thus, had limited value.